Cookville, Texas

 Cookville is an unincorporated community in eastern Titus County, Texas, United States.
-It lies along U.S. Route 67 east of the city of Mount Pleasant, the county seat of Titus County.
-Its elevation is 433 feet (132 m).
+It lies along U.S. Route 67, east of the city of Mount Pleasant, the county seat of Titus County.
 Although Cookville is unincorporated, it has a post office, with the ZIP code of 75558, located at the junction of US 67 and Farm to Market Road 1000.